Wexner Center for the Arts, Columbus, Ohio

 Summer 2006 – Autumn 2008

-Overlooking the central Ohio State University campus green (known as the Oval), Beanfield is a work of ecological, educational and social encounter recalling the agricultural roots of the school as a land-grant college.
-Inspired, in part, by the 2 1/2 acres of beans cultivated at Walden Pond by Henry David Thoreau, this 500 square foot demonstration plot included 49 sets of poles planted with 4 varieties of beans—Kentucky Wonder Brown, Rattlesnake, White Half-runner and Blue Lake Stringless.
+Overlooking the central Ohio State University campus green (known as the Oval), The Beanfield is a work of ecological, educational, and social encounter recalling the agricultural roots of the school as a land-grant college.
+Inspired, in part, by the 2 1/2 acres of beans cultivated at Walden Pond by Henry David Thoreau, this 500 square foot demonstration plot included 49 sets of poles planted with 4 varieties of beans—Kentucky Wonder Brown, Rattlesnake, White Half-runner, and Blue Lake Stringless.
 The beans were harvested and distributed free as food for thought and seed for the imagination.
-Beanfield was a project for the Living Culture Initiative in the Department of Art; in partnership with the Wexner Center for the Arts; and the Social Responsibility Initiative in the College of Food, Agricultural and Environmental Sciences.
+The Beanfield was a project for the Living Culture Initiative in the Department of Art; in partnership with the Wexner Center for the Arts; and the Social Responsibility Initiative in the College of Food, Agricultural, and Environmental Sciences.

 Related articles and writings